 Withdrawals in each of these scenarios would only be subject to ordinary income taxes and not the additional 10% penalty.
 But the withdrawals must be made according to plan rules and with appropriate documentation.
 Be sure to educate yourself about your plan's requirements before you take such a withdrawal.

 Additional 401(k) Early Withdrawal Considerations

 In addition to penalties and taxes due upon a 401(k) early withdrawal, you'll lose the potential future investment growth of that retirement plan money.
 There are annual limits to the amount you can contribute to a 401K plan, so you can’t make up for a previous withdrawal later.
 Not to mention, it would be much more difficult to save enough to "catch up" on the lost earnings and compound interest.

 Although 401(k) loans have their own significant drawbacks, you may want to consider such a loan if you're in a financial pinch and your only option appears to be your retirement money.
 Even with its drawbacks, a 401(k) loan is generally preferable to an outright 401K withdrawal, although neither is ideal.

 Delaying Your 401(k) Withdrawals and RMDs

-On the other end of the spectrum, you can delay receiving distributions from your 401(k) plans to maximize the benefits of tax-deferred growth until April 1 of the year following the year in which you reach age 70½.
+On the other end of the spectrum, you can delay receiving distributions from your 401(k) plans until April 1 of the year following the year in which you reach age 72.
 After that point, you must withdraw at least your required minimum distribution (RMD) annually.